boldbi/bold-bi-docs/docs/visualizing-data/visualization-widgets/heat-map.md

 #### Advanced setting

-Select Advance setting to configure conditions and apply color to the cells based on that.
+Select Advanced setting to configure conditions and apply color to the cells based on that.
 Click [here](/visualizing-data/visualization-widgets/heat-map/#how-to-apply-conditional-formatting-in-heatmap) for more details.

 ### Legend settings